OpenDevICON/opendevicon/docs/idoltoken.md

 ```

 ####balanceOf
-Returns the number of Idol Tokens owned by any owner.The function takes \_owner of type address as parameter and returns the total number of Idol Tokens belonging to that address.
+Returns the number of `Idol Tokens` owned by any `_owner`.The function takes `_owner` of type address as parameter and returns the total number of `Idol Tokens` belonging to that address.
 NFTs assigned to the zero address are considered invalid, so this function should raise error for queries about the zero address.
 ```py
 @external(readonly=True)
 def balanceOf(self, _owner: Address) -> int: